I AM BORDERLINE

 Award winning short film on borderline personality disorder for June 2016, Art With Impact.
 Writer and Director Betsy Usher along side the SRP team created a film to help reduce the stigma of Borderline Personality Disorder.
 (Possible Trigger)

 The Self-Regulation Project (SRP) aims to help individuals achieve personal and interpersonal growth through developing self-understanding and emotional regulation skills.
 We believe through a deeper understanding of self, individuals can create more positive peer and intimate relationships and better manage life stress.
-In keeping with WILA’s mission, the SRP is priced to be an affordable alternative for those who do not have adequate health insurance benefits and/or cannot afford expensive private treatment facilities.
+In keeping with WILA’s mission, the SRP is priced to be an affordable alternative for those who do not have adequate health insurance benefits and/or cannot afford expensive group therapy or private treatment aftercare.

 Self-Regulation & Our Treatment Philosophy